Fawaz-Khan-R/Python-Programs/README.md

 # Python(Phonebook.py)
-A phonebook program written in python that returns
+A phonebook program written in python that creates a list and returns the specific persons number if present.